 In May, a Columbia University economist Professor Brendan O’Flaherty projected a 20% increase in homelessness in California in 2020, and a possible 40% to 45% increase across the country, as we stay mired in waves of the coronavirus.
 Rent and mortgage relief have helped push this crisis down the road, but a new one is looming.
 Once we move from Summer to Fall and Winter, staying outside becomes impossible in many regions and social distancing a challenge indoors.
 Whether 2021 begins with more homeless Americans in modern-day Hoovervilles – Trumptowns or Bidenburghs – remains to be seen.

 The alternative is to leave people to fend for themselves, and that is one way to turn a deep global recession into a worldwide depression.
 Economies aren’t abstract things, they are collections of real people.
 Downturns have a human toll as well as an economic one.
 Being out of work for a prolonged period damages a worker’s job opportunities and lifetime earnings, and also their health and spirit.
 Those on the bottom rungs of the economic ladder – those without college degrees and often people of color — are hit the hardest.

 The cascade continues: Longtime unemployment and reduced demand depresses business investment, tightening the contraction and strangling our productivity well beyond the initial economic decline.
-It took 10 years after the Great Recession to recover the jobs lost in that downturn.
+It took 10 years after the Financial Crisis to recover the jobs lost in that downturn.
 In this one, some jobs will not be coming back.
 The more we can do now to get everyone through to the other side of the pandemic helps us all.

 THE ALPHABET SOUP OF STOCK MARKET RECOVERY